AKA BIJO TO EKITAININGEN, THE BEAUTY AND THE LIQUID PEOPLE

 In the outskirts of Tokyo, a drug smuggler named Misaki is mysteriously killed while trying to get away from a botched deal, leaving only his clothes behind.
-The police investigate by going to his apartment, only to find his girlfriend, Arai Chikako, who says he hasn’t returned for five days.
-They stake out the nightclub where she works and find a man in her room but he turns out to be Masada, a professor who has a strange theory about Misaki’s death.
-When a gangster threatening Arai dies in the same manner as Misaki, Masada takes her and the police to a hospital where there are two survivors of a six-crew ship who, several months ago, came across the ryujim maru 2, a ship which supposedly disappeared during a nuclear experiment, and encountered deadly creatures on board…..
+The police visit his apartment, only to find his girlfriend, cabaret singer Chikako Aria, who says he hasn’t returned for five days.
+They stake out the nightclub where she works and find a man in her room who turns out to be Masada, a professor who has a strange theory about Misaki’s death.
+When a gangster threatening Arai dies in the same manner as Misaki, Masada takes her and the police to a hospital where there are two survivors of a six-crew ship who, several months ago, came across the ryujim maru 2, a ship which supposedly disappeared during a nuclear experiment, and encountered deadly creatures on board….